Japanning: Development in Europe

 Drawing on the grotesque forms derived from travellers accounts and artwork from the Indies these conflated forms went so far from the source material, they can said to be an early form of Japonaiserie in the UK.
-Popular motifs included landscapes containing 'woods, cottages, rivers, trees, hills, sun, moon [&] stars'.
+Popular motifs included landscapes containing "woods, cottages, rivers, trees, hills, sun, moon [&] stars".
 Other popular adopters included the wife of Robert Walpole, Lady Catherine Walpole in 1732.
 One of her 'japanned cabinets' was bought and displayed in the Blue bedroom by Horace Walpole in his Strawberry Hill House.

 The popularity of japanning continued to be seen as a womanly pursuit until 1760, by which point it began to become a commercial trade in the UK.

-Today, japanning exists primarily as a conservation craft – it so extremely rare to make it for new items so it is taught from a conservation/restoration approach for example as part of the City & Guilds three-year Conservation course and Painter Stainers Decorative Surface Fellowship.
+Today, japanning exists primarily as a conservation craft – it is extremely rare to make it for new items so it is taught from a conservation/restoration approach for example as part of the City & Guilds three-year Conservation course and Painter Stainers Decorative Surface Fellowship.